Choens/getting_and_cleaning_data/README.md

 other R files (only two of which are actually necessary) to create the tidy data sets required by this class.

+This file will list, describe and explain the important files in the repo.
+At the end of the file is a quick list of resources / citations.

 ## Data Import

 The file, run_analysis.R, contains my code for importing the text